howardgrams/newlook/_posts/2022-10-15-Iris Nebula.md

 The dominant color of the brighter reflection nebula is blue, characteristic of dust grains reflecting starlight.
 A few central filaments of the reflection nebula glow with a faint reddish photoluminesence as some dust grains effectively convert the star's invisible ultraviolet radiation to visible red light.

-(NGC 7023 is actually the star cluster within the nebula, but the cluster and the reflection nebula are one and the same.)
+(NGC 7023 is actually the open star cluster that is contained within the larger nebula which is designated LBN 487.)